nrfconnect/sdk-nrf/doc/nrf/gs_testing.rst

 ************************

-To debug an application, set up the debug session as described in `Debugging an application`_ in the |nRFVSC| documentation.
+To debug an application, set up the debug session as described in `Debugging an application`_ in the |nRFVSC| documentation. nRF Debug is the default debugger for |nRFVSC|.

 If you use a multi-core SoC, for example from the nRF53 Series, and you only wish to debug the application core firmware, a single debug session is sufficient.
 To debug the firmware running on the network core, you need to set up two separate debug sessions: one for the network core and one for the application core.